Smoked Pork Butt

 7: Add sauce and/or seasoning of choice and serve.

-Preheat your smoker to 225° F. Since every smoker is different, you’ll want to follow the manufacturer instructions for startup.
+Preheat your smoker to 225° F. Since every smoker is different, you’ll want to follow the manufacturer’s instructions for startup.
 I use a pellet smoker – the Traeger Wood Fired Pellet Grill, which is the new love of my life.
 Place a disposable aluminum tray of water under the grate.
 This will help regulate the temperature of your smoker, but is completely optional.
-My favorite wood (or wood pellets) to use for pork is Apple Wood as it just compliments the pork so well.
+My favorite wood (or wood pellets) to use for pork is Apple Wood, as it just complements the pork so well.

-Pat your room temperature Pork Butt dry with paper towels and spread classic yellow mustard all over the meat.
+Pat your room-temperature Pork Butt dry with paper towels, then spread classic yellow mustard all over the meat.
 You will never even taste the mustard.
-It just ensures the spice rub adheres to the meat and can help to tenderize the meat as it contains vinegar.
+It just ensures the spice rub adheres to the meat and can help tenderize it, as it contains vinegar.
 Then, generously apply any dry rub seasoning of your choice to all sides of the pork butt.
-I used my homemade Pulled Pork Dry Rub recipe (which uses simple ingredients like brown sugar, black pepper, paprika, onion powder, garlic powder and more that pairs well with any kind of pork or pork roast).
-I make this in huge batches so I never run out.
+I used my homemade Pulled Pork Dry Rub recipe (which uses simple ingredients like brown sugar, black pepper, paprika, onion powder, garlic powder, and more that pairs well with any kind of pork or pork roast).
+I make this in huge batches, so I never run out.

 The Temperature Stall